SwissDataScienceCenter/renku-actions/check-pr-description/README.md

 The reference will be stored in an output variable with the same name.

 The `#notest` string will falsify the otherwise truthy variable named `test-enabled`.

+The `#persist` string will set the `persist` flag to `true` which is `false` by default.
+The `persist` parameter in the action output can then be used to signal to the `test-renku` action that the Renku deployment should not be deleted (i.e. it should perisist) after the tests complete.

 Keep in mind that:
 - Unknown sections are skipped.